Encoding Opportunity for Women in Technology

 "I hired my first Berea intern, and she went from intern to senior software engineer in less than three years.
 That has never happened in my experience.
 I hired my second Berea intern, and he is on the same track.
 I want to know what you are doing differently at Berea."

 Constructed in 1958, Danforth Technology Building has been outpaced by rapid innovation and no longer meets the needs of a modern technology curriculum.
-The future home to Computer Science, Digital Media, and Information Technology, is the first of two planned buildings focused on technology.
+The new home to Computer Science, Digital Media, and Information Technology, is the first of two planned buildings focused on technology.

 Phase 2 will bring Engineering Technologies and Applied Design (ETAD), Ceramics and Sculpture under one roof.
 Such synergies can augment the design of both creative and functional three-dimensional projects students are eager to develop, test, and refine.

-Together, these new buildings will make room for collaboration through flexible classrooms, areas for interdisciplinary exploration, and community-oriented gathering spaces, all while maintaining a commitment to sustainability.
+Together, these new buildings make room for collaboration through flexible classrooms, areas for interdisciplinary exploration, and community-oriented gathering spaces, all while maintaining a commitment to sustainability.

 "We want to see a space that's really welcoming.
 A space that invites collaboration and innovation that we need right now.
 And certainly, the relationship with computer science, the relationship with broadcast journalism, with digital humanities—these are all things that are crucially important academically, but also in terms of where our students can go."